Phonetic techniques of language games. What is sound writing: examples. Sound recording in literature

 Our child is smart."

-Other motifs of the lullaby also create this feeling of comfort, conducive to calming and lulling.
-The motive of future well-being and the motive of giving provides the joy of the state of mind, the motive of the family and the motive of feeding-treats creates a feeling of care and satiety, the motive of the call-arrival of the guardian - a sense of security of one's space and, accordingly, oneself.
+Other lullaby motifs also create this feeling of coziness, which helps to calm and soothe.
+The motive of future well-being and the motive of giving provide a joyful state of mind, the motive of the family and the motive of feeding and treating creates a feeling of care and satiety, the motive of the call and arrival of the guardian creates a feeling of safety of one’s space and, accordingly, oneself.

-Let's add to this a wide range of epithets (among them there are many stable ones) that the nursery uses in relation to the baby (sugrevushka, golden, pearl, snot, pigeon, falcon, and many others), the prevailing diminutive suffix, the possessive pronoun "my" , which also create special condition the addressee, which implements its euthanasia.
+Let's add to this a wide range of epithets (among them many stable ones), which the nurse uses in relation to the baby (sugrevushka, golden, pearl, snot, blue, falcon, and many others), the predominant diminutive suffix, the possessive pronoun "my" , which also create special condition the addressee, implementing his euthanasia.

 Thus, the lullaby has a powerful sound and content potential, realizing the function of calming.
-The genre is a concentration of sleep sounds and a concentration of meaningful "commands" (direct and indirect, allusive and associative) to sleep.
-The special "satisfaction" of the addressee (the "consequence" of the descriptive motive of the cradle, the motive of the family, the motive of the call-arrival of the guardian, the motive of a prosperous future, the motive of giving, the motive of feeding-treats, etc.) creates a specific psychophysical state - "comfort" - quickly turning into sleep .
+The genre represents a concentration of soporific sounds and a concentration of meaningful “commands” (direct and indirect, allusive and associative) to sleep.
+The special “satisfaction” of the recipient (the “consequence” of the descriptive motive of the cradle, the family motive, the motive of calling and coming of a guardian, the motive of a prosperous future, the motive of donation, the motive of feeding and treating, etc.) creates a specific psychophysical state - “coziness” - which quickly turns into sleep .

-In other motifs of the lullaby, the function of calming can also appear.
-First of all, this concerns the motives for expelling the pest, scaring-warning, punishment, that is, the motives for scaring.
+Other lullaby motifs may also exhibit a calming function.
+First of all, this concerns the motives of expelling the pest, intimidation-warning, punishment, that is, the motives of intimidation.

-The motive of frightening is also multifunctional (the images of "frightening" will be discussed in more detail in the corresponding paragraph).
-The mythological image of frightening - "alien" (Buka, Babay, Basalai, Bahahai, Ugomon, spinning top, dog, thief-man) seeks to steal or eat the baby.
-Fright can "intensify" - the mother, the nanny change their voice, creak their feet.
-In combination with prosaic frights, an acute, dramatic situation is created.
-At first glance, there appears to be a contradiction.
-The functional aspiration of the lullaby for restful sleep is destroyed.
-But on the other hand, the baby before going to bed can be in completely different mental states, and the luller subconsciously chooses one or another lulling text, which depends on the state of the child.
-A calm child does not need a frightening lullaby.
-But in order to "knock down" hysteria, crying, extreme excitement, a frightening text is sometimes needed.
-Frightened, silent - fall asleep.
+The motif of frightening is also multifunctional (images of “frightening” will be discussed in more detail in the corresponding paragraph).
+The mythological image of frightening is a “stranger” (Buka, Babai, Basalai, Bakhahay, Ugomon, a top, a dog, a man-thief) who seeks to steal or eat a baby.
+The frightening may “intensify” - the mother and nanny change their voice, creak their legs.
+In combination with prosaic scares, an acute, dramatic situation is created.
+At first glance, a contradiction appears.
+The lullaby's functional aspiration for restful sleep is destroyed.
+But on the other hand, the baby may be in completely different states before going to bed. mental states, and the lulling woman subconsciously chooses one or another lulling text, which depends on the child’s condition.
+A calm baby does not need a frightening lullaby.
+But in order to “bring down” hysterics, crying, extreme excitement, sometimes a frightening text is needed.
+He gets scared, shuts up and falls asleep.
 This is confirmed by the examples given in the link.
-But on the other hand, the question arises - does such a text injure the child's psyche?
-That is, it is necessary to consider all aspects of the frightening lullaby, despite the fact that we are exploring only the soporific side of such a text.
+But on the other hand, the question arises: does such a text traumatize the child’s psyche?
+That is, it is necessary to consider all aspects of a frightening lullaby, despite the fact that we are examining only the soporific side of such a text.

-Fear, fear in a child negative trait character, it is a stage of experience.
-Fear is the degree of maturity.
+Fear and phobia in a child are not negative trait character is a stage of experience.
+Fear is a degree of maturation.
 Fear is an inevitable situation in life.
-And such a frightening lullaby is a test for fear, which is experienced in conditions of maximum security.
+And such a frightening lullaby is a test of fear, which is experienced in conditions of maximum security.

-Firstly, the voice of "Buka" is still sung by a mother or a nanny, who is a protector and will never give offense.
+Firstly, the voice of “Buki” is still sung by a mother or nanny, who is a protector and will never give offense.
 Secondly, the mother also imitates fear and is nearby, thus creating a situation of collective fear, and the latter is experienced much easier than individual fear.
 Moreover, the child begins to understand that fear is not only an inherent feeling.
-Thirdly, the child is in "his own" and protective space - in unsteadiness.
+Thirdly, the child is in “his own” and protective space – in a precarious state.

 The plot of such frightening songs is also softened by an expressive (diminutive) suffix in the clause.
-The last thing we talked about corresponds to the swing accent point, which reinforces its meaning.
-Take the well-known story about the spinning top.
-Not frightening (wolf, forest, etc.), which would correspond to the logic of the plot, but on the contrary, words acquire a softening emotional coloring, and we have a barrel, a top, a forest, a bush, etc. All components of a frightening lullaby "work" to create a situation "scared and not scary at the same time" or "scary, but without mental trauma."
-In the study of frightening songs, it is necessary to pay attention to the state of the mother, or the one who sings the lullaby.
-The "frightening" lullaby has another feature that is directed towards the mother.
-A sleepless child is a reason to annoy a mother or a nanny.
-A terrible lullaby is adequate to the state of the performer.
-But the text gives rise to fear on the face of a child, it begins to evoke pity, therefore, the mother's irritation does not go into the next, more negative stage, but changes into pity.
-Thus, the text, through the child's fright and reaction to it, calms the mother and does not allow her irritation to develop.
-Very often the text itself (as an improvisation) reacts to such a change in the mother's mood:
+The last one we talked about corresponds to the swing accent point, which enhances its meaning.
+Let's take the famous story about the top.
+Not a frightening one (a wolf, a forest, etc.), which would correspond to the logic of the plot, but, on the contrary, the words acquire a softening emotional coloring, and we have a barrel, a top, a forest, a bush, etc. All components of a frightening lullaby “work” to create a situation that is “scary and not scary at the same time” or “scary, but without mental trauma.”
+When studying frightening songs, it is necessary to pay attention to the state of the mother or the one performing the lullaby.
+The “frightening” lullaby song has another feature, which is directed towards the mother.
+A non-sleeping child is a reason for irritation of the mother or nanny.
+The terrible lullaby is adequate to the state of the performer.
+But the text gives rise to fear on the face of the child, it begins to evoke pity, therefore, the mother’s irritation does not go to the next, more negative stage, but changes to pity.
+Thus, the text, through the child’s fear and reaction to it, calms the mother and does not allow her irritation to develop.
+Quite often the text itself (as an improvisation) reacts to such a change in the mother’s mood:

 "A-bye-bye-bye